--------------------------------------------------------------------------------

 Vitamin A & D capsules, concentrated; twice 2 capsules.

-Liver injections, crude liver extract (Lilly), 10 units per 10cc, 2 cc intramuscularly daily.
+Liver injections, crude liver extract (Lilly), 10 units per 10cc, 2 cc intramuscularly

 No other medication should be used.